 - Downriggers: Downriggers are valuable tools for trolling, particularly when targeting Salmon holding at deeper depths.

 - Divers, Flashers, Attractors: Using special divers like dipsy divers can get your bait or lure into deep waters without downriggers.
-Adding a bright-colored 8″ or 11″ flasher can attract salmon to your lure.
+Adding a bright-colored 8″ or 11″ flasher can attract salmon to your lure or cut bait.

 - Terminal Tackle: Ensure you use strong, sharp hooks on your rigs.
 You will need a barrel swivel or a snap swivel to tie on your leader line.